icsharpcode/CodeConverter/README.md

 Adds context menu items to convert projects/files between VB.NET and C#.
 See the [wiki documentation](https://github.com/icsharpcode/CodeConverter/wiki) for advice / help using it.

-Download from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=SharpDevelopTeam.CodeConverter) (Use VS VS2026 18.0+)
+Download from [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=SharpDevelopTeam.CodeConverter) (Ideally use VS VS2026 18.0+)

 * Flexible: Convert a small selection, or a whole solution in one go, in either direction.
 * Accurate: Full project context (through Roslyn) is used to get the most accurate conversion.